1. Amelia Earhart Bark Park

 Important: dogs must be kept on leashes and guardians must clean up after them.
 For more information, call (305) 361-2833.

 "While this particular area is indeed pet-friendly, it's extremely rocky (not sandy at all), full of glass and dead birds or other animals.
 Very, very, very unclean.
 Be very careful to watch for glass…it is EVERYWHERE."

 This dog park used to be located within Veterans Park, but is now located within Waterways Dog Park at 3401 NE 213th Street.
 The park features open space for pets to exercise and socialize.
 Amenities include two comfort stations with doggie water fountains, showers and a large covered patio.
 Resident ID cards are required for entry to the park.
 Hours of operation: 8am -7:00pm.
 For more info, call 305-466-8008.

 One of our readers tell us this county dog park is located in East Greynolds Park on US 1, just north of the main intersection of 163 Street, maybe a half mile on the right.
 Open sunrise to sunset.

 Located at 10800 Collins Avenue, Miami.
-The dogs-allowed area is on the south end of the park, between lifeguard towers number 2 and 3, directly across from the park's 3.3 acre dog park.
-Offers a doggie wash-down area and doggie bags.
-This area is open to dogs only on Wednesdays, Saturdays and Sundays from 8 a.m. to 3 p.m.
+The dogs-allowed area is on the south end of the park, between lifeguard towers number 2 and 3, directly across from the park's 3.3-acre dog park.
+Offers a doggie swimming area, a doggie wash-down area and doggie bags.
+This area is open to dogs only on Wednesday, Saturday, and Sunday from 8 a.m. to 3 p.m.
 To park in the dog recreation area with a dog in the car, visitors must pay $2 per car.

 NOTE: We can't visit every area on a regular basis, so if you have information about any dog parks or beaches, or any other animal recreation facilities, in the Miami area, please contact FloridaPets.net.